-Indication: Post-operative Nausea and Vomiting
+Post-operative Nausea and Vomiting

-Adults

-Prevention of post-operative nausea and vomiting in adults

-A single dose of 1 mg of Granisetron injection should be administered as a 30 second intravenous injection prior to induction of anaesthesia.
+Adults: For prevention of postoperative nausea and vomiting a single dose of 1 mg of GRANISETRON-AFT should be administered as a 30 second intravenous injection prior to induction of anaesthesia.

-Treatment of established post-operative nausea and vomiting in adults

-A single dose of 1 mg of Granisetron injection should be administered by intravenous injection over 30 seconds.
+For the treatment of established post-operative nausea and vomiting in adults, a single dose of 1 mg GRANISETRON-AFT should be administered by intravenous injection over 30 seconds.

-Patients undergoing anaesthesia for elective surgery have received a total dose of 3 mg granisetron intravenous in one day.
+Patients undergoing anaesthesia for elective surgery have received a total dose of 3 mg granisetron intravenous on one day.

-There is insufficient information to recommend the intravenous use of Granisetron injection in the prevention or treatment of post-operative nausea and vomiting in paediatric patients.
+Children: There is no experience in the use of GRANISETRON-AFT in the prevention and treatment of post-operative nausea and vomiting in children.